ietf-wg-sidrops/charter/sidrops-charter-02.md

 * Solicit input from all operators to identify issues with interaction with the non-SIDR-aware Internet, and to determine solutions or workarounds to those issues.

-* Standardize YANG data models related to the SIDR operations.
+* Standardize management solution (e.g., YANG data models) related to the SIDR operations.

 * Develop operational solutions for identified issues in SIDROPS and document them in Standard Track, Informational, or BCP documents, depending on the type of solution (e.g., new extensions vs. operational/deployment recommendations).